 What to expect

-To become a GP you will need to complete:
+To become a GP, you must complete:

-- a degree in medicine, recognised by the General Medical Council (GMC);
+- a degree in medicine recognised by the General Medical Council (GMC)

 - specialist training in general practice.